wp-plugins/entrywizard/readme.txt

 * They may set up any number of different "layouts" ( specifications of what information to ask for and what limits to enforce ), assigning an identifier to each.

-* An example of the sort of rules a layout is able to specify might be something like this:
+* An example of the sort of rules a layout is able to specify might look something like this:

-    +  Each image must have: - a short title;
+    +  Each image must have:
+         + a short title;
-                             - a category which must be one of "Nature", "Photojournalism", "Still Life" or "Portrait";
+         + a "Category", which must be one of "Nature", "Photojournalism", "Still Life" or "Portrait";
-                             - a type which must be one of "Digital", "Slide" or "Print"
+         + a "Format", which must be one of "Digital", "Slide" or "Print"
     +  Up to 6 entries may be submitted, each with or without a digital version
     +  Any image of type "Digital" must have an uploaded digital version
     +  At most 2 of the 6 images may be in the "Nature" category.